aaaalegalli/author-graph/README.md

 The functions used are:

 - `hopDist(aid, d)`
+It takes as input the id of one author and an integer d and returns a list of the subset of author ids which have hop distance at most equal to d.
 - `plotGraph(graph, shape)`
+It takes as input the entire graph and the shape of the plot (as a string, random or round) you want as result.
+It plots the subgraph of the `hopDist` results.

 ### 3A
 #### You are asked to choose an author, it returns the weight of shortest path from the author in input to Aris